taektay/ee106/docs/lab3.rst

 ..    - \+ 10% Initialize the world setup as described above, by having the Jackal and the `Stop Sign` placed inside the Gazebo world.
 ..    - \+ 10% Showcase on how you can print the `transformation matrix` between the `front_laser` frame and the frame of the front bumper `front_bumper` by using the ``tf_echo`` command of the terminal.
 ..    - \+ 10% Create a new `ROS node <link>`_ that contains a ROS listener and obtain the transformation the `front_laser` and the `front_bumper` frames.
-..    - \+ 20% Print the translation and rotation matrices from the captured transformation and form the transformation matrix [4x4].
+..    - \+ 20% Print the translation and rotation matrices from the captured transformation and form the transformation matrix T [4x4].
 ..    - \+ 10% Use the code of Lab 2 to subscribe on the `sensor_msgs/LaserScan` ROS topic of Jackal and obtain the all the ranges that are not ``inf``.
+Use the integrated `calculate_position_of_range` method to obtain the positions of the captures ranges, with respect to the `front_laser` frame.
+Explain the functionality of describing a capturing range of a LiDAR into a position.
+Why is it necessary?
+How does it work?
-..    - \+ 20% Transform all the ranges of the `front_laser` frame to the `front_mount` frame.
+..    - \+ 20% Transform all the ranged positions of the `front_laser` frame to the `front_bumper` frame, with the use of transformation matrix T.
 ..    - \+ 20% Teleoperate the robot inside the world and print the transformed `non inf` ranges.
 Include a screenshot of the terminal including the robot, the laser scan, and the terminal output (print) of the ROS node.
 ..    - \- 15% Penalty applies for each late day (up to two days).